Bellfalasch/frontend-forum/slides.md

 <v-clicks>

-* The overall quality of the design system
+* The overall quality of the design system and documentation
-* Excellent documentation
 * That teams use it, and update it
-* It's easy and welcome to contribute to the design system
-* Strong community with many motivated and skilled people
+* Our focus on accessibility goes beyond just FE or UX
 * Good sharing-culture
+* The numeric inputs he tested did not allow letters
+* Autocomplete on the forms he tested was defined
+* Navigation on website was very accessible on desktop
+* Signaling with `aria-expanded="true|false"` the state of toggable elements on screen
+* ... and a lot more!

 </v-clicks>